anshuman-goel/RedOctopusProject/README.md

    * Twitter
    * awscli

-These can be installed using setup script.
+These can be installed using setup script which is in the Configuration folder.
 The setup script also makes sure to install python and pip and sets up the environment parameters.
 3. Update your AWS credentials using aws configure command.
 Use same AWS credentials on all the machines chosen to move the data to the same DynamoDB location.
 This can be done by entering “aws configure” command in terminal of the machine and updating the required fields.
 4. Create Twitter API.
 One access key can be used used for for two simultaneously connections.
-Store the Twitter credentials in the “twitterCreds.py” file.
+Store the Twitter credentials in the “twitterCreds.py” file which is in the Code folder.
-5. To create Kinesis stream run “create-stream.py”.
+5. To create Kinesis stream run Code/create-stream.py using "python Code/create-stream.py" command in the terminal.
 6. Run Twitter Kinesis to generate data through command line
-    ```python twitter-kinesis.py <num_threads> <shard_id>```
+    ```python Code/twitter-kinesis.py <num_threads> <shard_id>```
-7. If table doesn’t exists in DynamoDB create the table by running “create-dynamodb.py”.
+7. If table doesn’t exists in DynamoDB create the table by running create-dynamodb.py by using "python Code/create-dynamodb.py" command in terminal.
-8. To start reading data from Kinesis and storing them persistently by running “shard-dynmodb.py”.
+8. To start reading data from Kinesis and storing them persistently by running shard-dynmodb.py by using "python Code/shard-dynmodb.py" comman in terminal.
 9. Create EMR Cluster as per the need.
 10. Transfer data from DynamoDB to hadoop in EMR shell by running
-      ```hive -f fetch_data.hql```
+      ```hive -f Code/fetch_data.hql```
 11. To run the sample analysis again run it using
-      ```hive -f hive.hql```
+      ```hive -f Code/hive.hql```